philleconnect/Nextcloud/README.md

 **Make sure your have your proxy-IP in your `settings.env` as `TRUSTED_PROXIES`!**

+## Customize

+You can of course customize the settings like the welcome-logo, languages etc. and install your own apps or deinstall the preinstalled ones like OnlyOffice.

+Just log in as admin with the credentials you have set up in the `settings.env` and go ahead!

 ## Only for developers

 You can access the Container with the command